stolostron/rhacm-docs/cert_manager/certificates.md

 | IPSec | IPSec (Strong Swan or Libre Swan) | `ipsec-mesh.crt` | `ipsec-mesh.key` | ipsec/ | Red Hat Advanced Cluster Management for Kubernetes Root CA | 2 |

 #### Accessing the Red Hat Advanced Cluster Management for Kubernetes Root CA Certificate

-The Red Hat Advanced Cluster Management for Kubernetes Root CA Certificate is stored within the Kubernetes Secret `ibmcloud-cluster-ca-cert` in the `kube-public` namespace.
+The Red Hat Advanced Cluster Management for Kubernetes Root CA Certificate is stored within the Kubernetes Secret `cloud-cluster-ca-cert` in the `kube-public` namespace.
 The certificate can be imported into your client truststores to access Red Hat Advanced Cluster Management for Kubernetes Platform APIs.

-To retrieve and decode the certificate, run the following command:
+To retrieve and decode the certificate, run the following command: <!--verify the command-->

 ```
-kubectl get secret -n kube-public ibmcloud-cluster-ca-cert -o jsonpath='{.data.ca\.crt}' | base64 --decode
+kubectl get secret -n kube-public rcm-cluster-ca-cert -o jsonpath='{.data.ca\.crt}' | base64 --decode
 ```
 {: codeblock}

-### Created and managed by Red Hat Advanced Cluster Management for Kubernetes Certificate manager (cert-manager)
+### Created and managed by Red Hat Advanced Cluster Management for Kubernetes Certificate manager (_cert-manager_)

-The following internal services use cert-manager to create and manage their certificates.
+The following internal services use `cert-manager` to create and manage their certificates: <!--verify-->

 * IAM
 * MongoDB
 * Key Management Service